bilgino/angularforddd/README.md

 ![](src/assets/images/Up_Down_Flow.png)

-The domain model focuses on invariants and use cases rather than reporting needs.
-Introducing view model providers in the frontend for the purpose of building complicated page flows and user interfaces allows us querying appropriate dependencies that are necessary to view properties.
+The domain model focuses on invariants and business rules rather than presentational data.
+Introducing view model provider services
-For complicated page flows and user interfaces the CQRS pattern can help to avoid over-bloated single models for every use case scenario.
+for the purpose of supporting complicated page flows and user interfaces allows us to query the appropriate view properties for different use cases.
-A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
+That is, the CQRS pattern supports us to avoid over-bloated all-in-one models.
+The view model provider service may appear in different forms.
+It may appear as a query method in an application service, or in a dedicated class.
+A view model provider service is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
-An important aspect which is neglected by many frontend developers.

 CQRS in the frontend design system has many advantages: